Back to blog

 What’s another option for consistent, predictable revenue?
 A retainer.

-A retainer basically means that a client pays in advance in exchange for ensuring your services covered in the scope of work template are available to them for an extended amount of time.
-A client can make recurring monthly payments, or pay a lump sum up front.
-This can be in exchange for a long-term project or for access to services on a regular basis.
+A retainer means that a client pays in advance to ensure your services covered in the scope of work template are available for an extended time.
+A client can make recurring monthly payments or pay a lump sum upfront.
+This can be in exchange for a long-term project or regular access to services.

 As freelance blogger Linsey Knerl states, “…retainer agreements are a dream come true for freelancers.
 Being able to say, ‘I work on retainer’ proves that you’ve gotten some work as a freelancer, and that you can expect a least one source of income each month to balance out your wages.”